learn-co-curriculum/phase-1-how-the-web-works/README.md

 We do this using [**HTTP Verbs**][verbs], which are also known as **request methods**.

-We can use the same path for multiple actions, but we can make different types of requests to that same path using different HTTP verbs.
+We can use the same path for multiple actions by using different HTTP verbs to make different types of requests to that same path.
 It is the **combination** of the path and the HTTP verb (method) that _fully_ describes the request.